mahmoudsalah296/monty/README.md

 # monty
-an interpreter to the monty bytecode takes a command with a number which detect the action to on the number
+an interpreter to the monty bytecode takes a command with a number which detect the action to perform on the number